equinor/webviz-config/CONTRIBUTING.md

 and self-contained.
 At the same time, there are use cases where the data input ideally comes from "live sources" (simulations still running, production database...).

-Asking each container to take care of both these scenarios to the full extent involves a lot of duplicate work.
+Asking each plugin to take care of both these scenarios to the full extent involves a lot of duplicate work.
 The core of `webviz-config` therefore facilitates this transition in the following way.